SatyakamShailesh/MachineLearningBasics/README.md

-# MachineLearningBasics
+# MachineLearning
-A collection of python notebook to build small regression based models
+- A collection of python notebook to build supervised and unsupervised models along deep learning
+- Real world project of finding patterns in log data using clustering and embedding .
+- RAG workflow to extract necessary info from given PDFs